 4. ADJUSTMENTS

 Payment of a bill shall not prejudice the right of any Party to protest or question the correctness thereof; however, all bills and statements, including payout statements, rendered during any calendar year shall conclusively be presumed to be true and correct, with respect only to expenditures, after 24 months following the end of any such calendar year, unless within said period a Party takes specific detailed written exception thereto making a claim for adjustment.
-The Operator shall provide a response to all written exceptions, whether or not contained in an audit report, within the time periods prescribed in Section I.5 (Expenditure Audits).
+The Operator shall provide a written response to all written exceptions, whether or not contained in an audit report, within the time periods prescribed in Section I.5 (Expenditure Audits).

 The 24-month limit applies to expenditures subject to this accounting procedure; it does not apply to revenue or other costs included in the bill or statement.